 The outbreak of Covid-19 has meant that more of us are having to work from home than ever before.
 Working remotely is normal for some people, but the idea of working this way is completely alien to many.
 It can be difficult to work from and ensure you are productive, when there are so many distractions around.
-These are some tips for working from home effectively.
+These are some tips to work effectively from home.

 Give Yourself Time